Honors Opportunity Awards

 - Conferences outside of Kansas (with priority given to students presenting)

-- Off-campus research (KU’s Center for Undergraduate Research provides on-campus research funding opportunities)
+- Off- and on-campus research (KU’s Center for Undergraduate Research also provides on-campus research funding opportunities)

 HOAs cannot cover the cost of tuition, graduate school applications, or course/certification fees.